FarronF/limerick-council-meetings/meetings/2016/09/20-Joint Policing Committee Meeting/Minutes of Meeting of Joint Policing Committee - 15th April 2016.md

 this regard was divided under two Superintendents and that the Members could attend the

-Briefings for their appropriate areas or both if they wished.--- **3.Joint Policing Committee Sub Committee**
+Briefings for their appropriate areas or both if they wished.
+---
+**3.Joint Policing Committee Sub Committee**

 This item was deferred pending the appointment of the Sectoral Representatives.